Germany's Merkel insists on two-state solution in Israel-Palestine conflict | DW | 29.08.2019

 Speaking alongside Palestinian President Mahmoud Abbas in Berlin, Merkel said that Palestinians and Israelis must be able to live side-by-side in peace and security.

-Germany, as the biggest bilateral international donor in the Palestinian territories, will continue to support economic development and strengthening civil society, Merkel said.
+Germany, as the biggest bilateral international donor to the Palestinian territories, will continue to support economic development and strengthening civil society, Merkel said.

 -